 That means avoiding any lubricants that contain glycerin or parabens—two common ingredients in many lubes.
 Glycerin can cause vaginal irritation because it draws moisture from the vagina, leaving it dry and irritated; parabens can cause bacterial vaginosis if left behind in the vagina after sex.

 (If you're worried about getting pregnant or contracting STIs, check out these tips for choosing condoms that work best for you.)

 The Rose Toy is a vibrator that claims to be "the world's first sex toy made from 100% medical grade silicone."
 It has been reviewed by many people, including the author of this article, who found it to be a good product.

 However, some people have expressed concerns about the toy's safety.
 These concerns are based on the fact that some companies have used unsafe materials in their products (such as phthalates) and that you cannot tell whether or not a toy is safe just by looking at it.

-Look at the packaging - If it says "phthalate-free" then you're good!
-If it doesn't say anything at all then you should contact the company and ask them if their toys are phthalate-free.
+Look at the packaging - If it says "phthalate-free, " you're good!
+If it doesn't say anything, then you should contact the company and ask them if their toys are phthalate-free.
 Some companies don't know what phthalates are since they are not listed on any labels.
-This doesn't mean the toy itself isn't safe though, just that the company doesn't know what they're talking about when they claim otherwise.
+This doesn't mean the toy itself isn't safe, just that the company doesn't know what they're talking about when they claim otherwise.
 In this case, it's best to ask another customer or buy from somewhere else where they know what they're talking about.
 If a company tells you their toys are phthalate-free but won't

 So, is it time to throw out all your Rose toys?
 No!
 But it's also time to acknowledge that they aren't perfect either.
-Some health and safety precautions are advisable, as well as common sense things like always cleaning your toys after each use.
+Some health and safety precautions are advisable, and common sense things like constantly cleaning your toys after each use.
 And if you're not comfortable with potential risks, then take the advice of the FDA and keep your rose jelly toys away from anal use entirely.